kjohnson-ta/homework-ta/README.md

 - **Terraform**: Use version 1.5+
 - **AWS Region**: `us-east-1`
-- **Existing Services**: EC2, RDS MySQL, ALB, Route 53, CloudFront, CloudWatch
+- **Existing Services**: ECS Fargate, RDS MySQL, ALB, Route 53, Cloudflare, CloudWatch
 - **Assume**: You have AWS credentials and appropriate permissions

 ## The Stakes

 Success means thousands of sports fans get their instant notifications when their team scores.
-Failure means another social media roasting and possibly looking for a new job! 😅
+Failure means another social media roasting and a very unhappy CEO! 😅

 **No pressure, but... good luck! 🚀**